 - You got married and have joint debt.
 Many people use marriage as a prompt to obtain life insurance.
 And they benefit from generally lower premiums for younger people.
 However, it may be critical to either add or increase life insurance coverage based on how much joint credit debt, including mortgage and credit card, you have.
-According to Experian as of the first quarter of 2019, the average mortgage per borrower was $202,284 in the U.S. This certainly would be a large responsibility for a newly widowed spouse, so having life insurance coverage helps tremendously.
+According to Experian, in 2021 the average mortgage balance was $220,380 in the U.S. This certainly would be a large responsibility for a newly widowed spouse, so having life insurance coverage helps tremendously.

 - Someone co-signs a loan for you or you co-sign a loan for someone else.
 If your death would cause financial consequences for anyone, you should consider covering yourself.
 For example, if your parents co-signed your car loan and you die without life insurance, they may be responsible for paying back your debt.
 If you co-signed a loan for someone else and are helping them pay it back, they may not have the resources to cover the payment.